tac382-20253/tac382-20253.github.io/inclass01.1.md

 2. Choose Unity Hub
 ![Download Unity](images/unity/downloadunity.jpg)
 3. Run Unity Hub and install our version of Unity Editor
-* 2022.3.33f1
+* 6000.0.49f1
-    * The images show 2022.3.0f1, but please choose 2022.3.33f1 if that is available
-    * By the time class starts, 2022.3.33f1 may no longer be listed.
-In that case, choose the 2022.3 LTS option that IS available.
+    * By the time class starts, 6000.0.49f1 may no longer be listed.
+In that case, choose the 6000.0 LTS option that IS available.
 ![Install Editor](images/unity/installeditor.jpg)
 4. Make sure to select one or both of the mobile options
 ![Add Mobile Platform](images/unity/mobilesupport01.jpg)